Roles and responsibilities

 Technical practitioner

-In many cases, a dam owner may seek support from an experienced dam safety practitioner to comply with the Building Act and the regulations.
-The technical practitioner may also be registered as a recognised engineer and/or may have a recognised engineer within or outside their organisation who can certify that the work they have done meets the Building Act and regulations requirements.
+In many cases, a dam owner may seek support from an experienced technical practitioner to comply with the Building Act and the regulations.
+The technical practitioner may also be registered as a Recognised Engineer which means they can certify the work they have carried out.
+If not, a Recognised Engineer within or outside their organisation will need to certify that the work they have done meets the Building Act and the regulations.

-In a broad sense technical practitioners may have the knowledge and experience required to prepare Potential Impact Classifications (PICs) and/or prepare and audit DSAPs, but if they have not been assessed by Engineering New Zealand Te Ao Rangahau and registered as a recognised engineer, they are not able to certify PICs or DSAPs.
+In a broad sense, technical practitioners may have the knowledge and experience required to prepare Potential Impact Classifications (PICs) and/or prepare and audit Dam Safety Assurance Programmes (DSAPs), but if they have not been assessed by Engineering New Zealand Te Ao Rangahau and registered as a Recognised Engineer, they are not able to certify PICs or DSAPs.

-There are 2 types of recognised engineer – a PIC recognised engineer and a DSAP recognised engineer.
-A recognised engineer can be either, or both, depending on their competencies as assessed and registered by Engineering New Zealand Te Ao Rangahau.
+There are 2 types of Recognised Engineers – a Potential Impact Classification (PIC) Recognised Engineer and a Dam Safety Assurance Programme (DSAP) Recognised Engineer.
+A Recognised Engineer can be either, or both, depending on their competencies as assessed and registered by Engineering New Zealand Te Ao Rangahau.

 Find out more about the qualifications and competencies in the Dam Safety Guidance [PDF 5MB]